 Job opportunities in corporate compliance are on the rise as legal departments across the nation grapple with increasingly stringent government regulations.
-In fact, according to the Association of Corporate Counsel’s Chief Legal Officer (CLO) 2015 Survey, ethics and compliance continue to top the list of chief legal officers’ concerns.
+In fact, according to the most recent Association of Corporate Counsel’s Chief Legal Officer (CLO) Survey, ethics and compliance continue to top the list of chief legal officers’ concerns.
 As a result, corporate counsel hiring managers are seeking a range of compliance specialists, from analysts to directors.
 One of the most sought-after professionals is the compliance manager.

 Do you have what it takes to land a management career in compliance?
 Here are four key qualifications and traits of a successful compliance manager: